Mealman1551/Office-2021-LTSC-Installer/README.md

 - Office will be installed in your OS main language.
 - After installation, Office may show [this warning](https://i.ibb.co/ZGLXjxb/Schermafbeelding-2024-08-22-094545.png).
-If that's the case please use `Meal's Office Activator.exe`.
+If that's the case, please use `Meal's Office Activator.exe`.
 - If Microsoft Defender blocks the or delete the `.exe`, use the `sign exe.bat` batch file to sign it again.
 (Ensure "Hidden items" is enabled).

 ## Safety and Security